-Description The compare command with no parameters defined, compares the active configuration to the most recent rollback file.
-The compare command with the checkpoint2 parameter defined compares the active configuration to the specified file.
-The compare command with both checkpoint parameters defined compares one specified file to another specified file entire system configuration.
+This command compares two configuration files.
+If the compare command is entered with no parameters defined, it compares the active configuration to the most recent rollback file.
+If the command is entered with the source2 parameter defined, it compares the active configuration to the specified file.
+If the command is entered with both source parameters defined, it compares the first specified file to the second specified file.